Nektar Therapeutics (NKTR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for NKTR is $2.93, which is $2.23 above the current price.
-The public float for NKTR is 185.37M and currently, short sellers hold a 3.82% ratio of that float.
-The average trading volume of NKTR on April 03, 2023 was 2.89M shares.
+The average price suggested by analysts for NKTR is $2.93, which is $2.2 above the current market price.
+The public float for NKTR is 185.37M, and currently, shorts hold a 3.82% of that float.
+The average trading volume for NKTR on April 06, 2023 was 4.23M shares.

 NKTR’s Market Performance